 Our REM-001 Therapy product consists of three parts, the DD series laser light source (or equivalent), the ML2-0400 light delivery device (or equivalent) and the drug REM-001.
 Pursuant to the Miravant oncology IND, the FDA previously approved all three components to be used together in certain Miravant CMBC Studies.
 Our plan is to use new lasers that are functionally equivalent to the Miravant DD2, the laser used in certain prior Miravant clinical studies, for CMBC.
 The light delivery devices we plan to use in our CMBC program are the same basic design developed and used previously by Miravant in its clinical studies.
-Our plan is to have clinical light delivery devices built by a contract medical device manufacturer using the basic Miravant devices, the FDA may not approve any marketing application for REM-001.
+Our plan is to have clinical light delivery devices built by a contract medical device manufacturer using the basic Miravant design and tested to the same performance specifications as used previously.
+If the FDA finds that our intended laser light device is not functionally equivalent to the Miravant devices, the FDA may not approve any marketing application for REM-001.